brandon-fryslie/rad-shell/README.md

 Zgen will clone the plugin repos to a local directory.
 To pull upstream changes, run `zgen update`.
 Zgen will pull the latest changes in all repos and then regenerate the init file the next time a shell is opened.

+## Commands

+`zgen reset` - reset your zgen config.  needed if you change ~/.zgen-setup.zsh

+`zgen update` - tell zgen to update all of the plugins

+## Shortcuts

+**Important:** for your meta key (alt/option) to function properly, it must be set to 'Esc+' in the iTerm settings.

+You can set that by running this command **with iTerm closed**:
+`/usr/libexec/PlistBuddy -c 'Set :"New Bookmarks":0:"Option Key Sends" 2' ~/Library/Preferences/com.googlecode.iterm2.plist`

+### Filter search commands

+These commands will display a filterable list that you can choose from.

+When in the menu:

+Press `enter` to execute the **primary action**
+Press `meta + enter` to execute the **secondary action** Press `tab` to access the list of possible actions

+`Ctrl+R, Ctrl+R` - Search command history

+Primary action: execute command

+Secondary action: replace buffer with command

+`Meta+Shift+D` - Search recent directories

+Action: insert into buffer

+`Meta+Shift+F` - Search recent files

+Action: insert into buffer

+`Meta+Shift+B` - Search git branches

+Action: checkout branch

+`Meta+Shift+O` - Search files tracked by git.
+Shows git status of files

+Primary action: Edit file

+Secondary action: Execute 'git add' on file

+`Meta+Shift+L` - Search git log

+Primary action: Insert SHA of selected commit

+Secondary action: Execute 'git reset'

+`Meta+Shift+R` - Search git reflog

+Primary action: Insert SHA of selected commit

+Secondary action: Execute 'git reset'

+`Meta+Shift+S` - Show git status

+Primary action: Execute 'git add' on selected file

+Secondary action: Execute 'git add -p' on selected file.  -p (patch) allows adding specific hunks to the commit

+`Meta+Shift+S` - Show Zaw menu

+The Zaw menu will give you access to all sources

+## Features

+### Zaw & Fasd

+Zaw provides a UI to incrementally search lists from multiple sources, similar to helm in emacs.

+Fasd keeps track of recently accessed directories and files, allowing you to access it with Zaw.

+'Filter search' commands are provided by Zaw

 ## Caveats